 Michael Ignatieff is also the author of a television play, Dialogue in the Dark, an exchange between the dying philosopher David Hume and the writer James Boswell, based on Boswell's diary and Ignatieff's own book The Needs of Strangers (1984).
 It was directed by Jonathan Miller for BBC Television in 1989.

-Michael Ignatieff returned to Canada from the US in 2005 and is now the leader of the Liberal Party of Canada.
+Michael Ignatieff returned to Canada from the US in 2005 and was the leader of the Liberal Party of Canada until 2011.

 Michael Ignatieff is an extraordinarily versatile writer, both in terms of the kind of writing he does well and the subjects he writes about.

 But he is also utterly consistent, bringing the same liberal and compassionate intellectual conscience to all his work, whether it be his philosophical writings, his journalism, his biographical work or his fiction.

 Asya (1991) was Ignatieff's striking first novel.
 It begins with a young girl in Russia in 1905, and traces her long life with its travels, its wars and its love affairs, coming to rest back in Russia eighty-five years later.
 It is a touching and highly readable story of a strong woman and her troubled century.